-Preparing the cake ingredients…
+Preparing the Carrot Cake ingredients...

 One key note on this cake is to be sure to soak the raisins in the juice from the fruit while you prepare the rest of the ingredients for the cake.
 This helps to plump the raisins and to ensure that they don’t draw too much moisture from the cake making it dry.

-That said, if you soak the raisins and with the addition of the orange and orange juice, it results in a perfectly well-balanced cake.
-It really is just right, I didn’t know what I was missing all my life.
-Give it a go and be sure to let me know how it turns out!
+That said, if you soak the raisins and add the orange pieces and juice, it results in a beautifully well-balanced cake.
+It really is just right, I didn't know what I was missing all my life.
+You will be in love at first bite, I guarantee that you won't regret it!

 Carrot Cake